EvanDanielThomas/HTML-Creator/README.md

 💫Goals💫
 - Going back to previous lines to edit after confirming them
+- Implement the use of the PySimpleGUI module to input instead of the terminal for easier use.
 - Covert .py to .exe to you shouldn't have to have python installed for this to work.
 (Still trying to figure this part out 🥴)